LibreTexts/ngshare/README.md

-For development, first install ngshare as a repo using `pip3 install . --user --upgrade`, then initialize the database using `alembic upgrade head` (the path to database is defined in `alembic.ini`, which is `sqlite:////tmp/ngshare.db` by default).
+For development, first install ngshare as a repo using `pip3 install . --user --upgrade`, then initialize the database using `python3 dbutil.py upgrade head` (the path to database is defined in `dbutil.py`, which is `sqlite:////tmp/ngshare.db` by default).

-After changing database structure, use `pip3 install . --user --upgrade` and then `alembic revision --autogenerate -m "message"` to automatically detect changes, then `alembic upgrade head` to upgrade database structures.
+After changing database structure, use `pip3 install . --user --upgrade` and then `python3 dbutil.py revision --autogenerate -m "message"` to automatically detect changes, then `python3 dbutil.py upgrade head` to upgrade database structures.

+If you want ngshare / vngshare to auto check db upgrade each time it starts up (e.g. for configuration convenience), you can add the `--upgrade-db` option.
+ In this case, please have a good way to backup your database before running ngshare / vngshare.